aaronmdomingo/job-tracker/README.md

 # Job Tracker

-A full-stack LAMP CMS application with CRUD functionality that allow users to keep track of the jobs they have applied for.
+A full-stack mobile-first LAMP CMS application with CRUD functionality that allow users to keep track of the jobs they have applied for.

 ## Technologies Used